min69u/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## I burned 2000 calories today, I left my food in the oven for too long.